Ferries from

 How far is Sicily from Rome?

-Sicily to Rome ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Sicily to Rome ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Palermo Termini Imerese to Civitavecchia